Modern Games Bring in More People and Increase Enjoyment, Driving Market Growth

 Azul (competitive)

 With over two million copies sold, abstract strategy game Azul has estimated total revenues exceeding $65 million.
-The current list price for Azul is $39.99.
-Azul receives solid average ratings of 7.76 from over 79,000 reviews on BoardGameGeek.
+The current list price for Azul is $39.99, discounted 20% by Amazon to $31.97.
+Azul receives solid average ratings of 7.74 from over 96,000 reviews on BoardGameGeek.

 Azul’s premise from BoardGameGeek: